 Writing for the Screen

-This yearlong course, for the beginning to intermediate screenwriter, is a rigorous, yet intimate, setting in which to explore screenwriting work-in-progress.
-The course will investigate the nature of screenwriting and is structured as an intensive workshop.
-Students may either work on short-form or feature-length screenplays.
+This yearlong course for the beginning to intermediate screenwriter is a rigorous, yet intimate, setting in which to explore screenwriting works-in-progress.
+The course, structured as an intensive workshop, will investigate the nature of screenwriting.
+Students may work on either short-form or feature-length screenplays.
 They will read peer work, with the entire process supported by in-class analysis and critiques thereof.
 We will migrate from an initial idea through research techniques, character development, story generation, outlining, the rough draft, and rewrites to a series of finished, short-form screenplays or a feature-length script.
 Fundamentals of character, story, universe and setting, dramatic action, tension, conflict, structure, and style will be explored.
 In conference, students may research and develop other long-form screenplays or teleplays, craft a series of additional short screenplays for production courses or independent production, rewrite a previously written script, or adapt original material from another creative form.